Nagasreenivasulu/Heart_Stroke_Prediction_End_to_End/README.md

 # Heart_Stroke_Prediction_End_to_End
 This is machine learning project developed in spider IDE.
-I created pickle file for mode.
+I created pickle file for model.
 I used Flask to create app to deploy in the web application index.html file is having html code to give input.